yearn/yearn-devdocs/README.md

 - Check the vyper compiler version on the vaults repo ([here](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1)) and update the `~/.vvm/vyper-X.X.X` in the end of the first command below.
 - Make sure [Vault.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Vault.vy#L1) and [Registry.vy](https://github.com/yearn/yearn-vaults/blob/master/contracts/Registry.vy#L1) on `yearn-vaults` folder has the same compiler version on their first line.
 If not, bump the file with the lowest version to the current version the other uses.
 - If any contract file in yearn-vaults uses a fixed compiler version (without leading `^`) you may have to add it so the `solc` compiler will run.
 Also, make sure `solc` version is up-to-date.
-- If you get error with global `solc` try to install it locally on the project with npm
+- If you get errors with global `solc` try to install it locally on the project with npm
 - More information on docusaurus versioning [here](https://docusaurus.io/docs/versioning#tagging-a-new-version) if the last command has any issues

 **Generate:**